-Other forms of petroleum-based liquids are currently authorized to be shipped by rail in tank cars.
-For example, liquefied petroleum gases (LPGs) are authorized to be shipped via rail in DOT-105 or DOT-112 single-walled, pressurized tank cars.
-The DOT-113C120W packages that are the subject of ETS's special permit application are double-walled tank cars specifically designed for carriage of cryogenic materials, such as LNG.
-DOT-113C120W tank cars are currently authorized to move other cryogenic flammable liquids under the HMR, including ethylene.
-ETS's special permit application requests authorization to move LNG by rail in DOT-113C120W tank cars filled to densities comparable to the maximum filling densities for motor carrier cargo tanks, which transport LNG via highway, as required in 49 CFR § 173.318(f)(3).
-In its May 2018 petition for rulemaking, the American Association of Railroads (AAR) also requested that PHMSA authorize the use of DOT-113 tank cars for LNG transportation.
-PHMSA determined the petition "merits consideration in a future rulemaking.2 Furthermore, Transport Canada has authorized DOT-113C120W equivalent tank cars (i.e. TC-113C120W) for transport of LNG.3
+Other forms of petroleum-based gases are currently authorized to be shipped by rail in tank cars.
+For example, liquefied petroleum gases (LPGs) are authorized to be shipped via rail in DOT-105 DOT-112, or DOT-114 single-walled, pressurized tank cars.
+The DOT-113C120W tank cars that are the subject of ETS's special permit application are double-walled tank cars specifically designed for carriage of cryogenic materials, such as LNG.
+DOT-113C class tank cars are currently authorized under the HMR to move other cryogenic flammable liquids, including Ethylene and Hydrogen.
+ETS's special permit application requests authorization to move LNG by rail in DOT-113C120W tank cars filled to densities comparable to the maximum filling densities for cargo tanks, which transport LNG via highway, as required in 49 C.F.R. § 173.318(f)(3).
+In its January 2017 petition for rulemaking, the American Association of Railroads (AAR) also requested that PHMSA authorize the use of DOT-113C tank cars for LNG transportation.
+PHMSA determined the petition "merits consideration in a future rulemaking.
+Furthermore, Transport Canada has authorized DOT-113C120W equivalent tank cars (i.e. TC-113C120W) for transport of LNG.